 1. Self-Monitoring Program: The Discharger shall comply with the updated Self-Monitoring Program (SMP) as attached to this Order (Part A and Part B).
 The attached SMP is designed to collect information necessary to evaluate the integrity of active and closed WMUs.
-The attached SMP is also designed to detect any discharges from waste management units and the significance and stability of any discharge.
-The attached SMP may be amended at the discretion of the Executive Officer, as necessary to better evaluate site conditions, discharges and compliance with these WDRs.
+The attached SMP is also designed to detect any discharges from WMUs and the significance and stability of any discharge.
+The attached SMP may be amended at the discretion of the Executive Officer, as necessary, to better evaluate site conditions, discharges, and compliance with this Order.